 “One hypothesis,” suggested by Noam Shpancer, of Psychology Today, “Is that (the sloppy smooch) might be a mechanism for gathering information about a potential sexual partner.
 A kiss brings you in close –close enough to smell and taste chemicals that carry immunological information.
 Our saliva carries hormonal messages: Close contact with a person’s breath, lips, and teeth informs us about his or her health and hygiene– and thus potential as a mate.
 Research also suggests a range of other functions, such as expressing and reinforcing feelings of trust and intimacy and facilitating sexual intercourse.
 The meaning of a kiss depends on who’s doing the kissing.”

-If my nephew pursued this dilemma, and he had been asking about smooching, as opposed to the peck, his mother would’ve been forced to explore this further.
-She could’ve said something along the lines of “A woman learns a lot from a kiss.”
+If my nephew forced his mother to explore this further.
+She could’ve said something along the lines of, “A woman learns a lot from a kiss.”
 She would not have needed to go as in depth as Shpancer did.
-She could’ve simply said that a good kiss shows a woman that you’re paying attention to her, and that your love for her is defined in a kiss.
+She could’ve simply said that a quality kiss shows a woman that you’re paying attention and that your love for her is defined in a kiss.

-“If you’re simply kissing her for ulterior motives,” she could’ve say, “A girl will know.
-Some of the times a kiss is just a kiss, but some of the times it means something, and a girl will always know the difference.”
+“If you’re simply kissing her for ulterior motives,” she could say, “a girl will know.
+Some of the times a kiss is just a kiss, but some of the times it means something, and a girl will know the difference.”

 In their findings, the Evolutionary Psychology poll lists that 86% of women polled would not have sex with someone without kissing them first; while only 47% of males say they would not.
 Their takeaway was that:

 “For women, the smell and taste of their kissing partner weighs heavily in their decision to pursue closer contact.
 Men routinely expect that kissing will lead to intercourse and tend to characterize “a good kiss” as one leading to sex.”